estebanmunchjones2019/react-hooks-article/readme.md

 Let's find out! 🤓

-## Scope of state
+## Scope of state in hooks

 Sometimes, we want to have state that can be read and also changed from different parts of the app.
-To see how hooks manage their state, let's build a simple app (repo here ❌) that displays two counters and 2 buttons to increase it.
+To see how hooks manage their state, let's build a simple app ([repo link here](https://github.com/estebanmunchjones2019/counter-app)) that displays two counters and 2 buttons to increase it.

 ```jsx
 // App.js